 Mobile-First is a new search index Google will likely be introducing and rolling out sometime in 2018.
 According to a variety of recent studies, some 60% of the global population now access the internet from a mobile device rather than a desktop or laptop computer.Request a Free Audit

 Until now search algorithms have basically targeted websites designed to be viewed on a desktop environment.
 Because so many people are now using mobile devices with much smaller screens, and often viewed in portrait mode rather than landscape, Google has seen the need to favor websites in their search results that are “mobile-friendly”.

 Google wants to deliver results that give mobile users the best user experience possible.
 Therefore websites that are designed for mobile, or are responsive in nature, will have a preference in Google searches once Mobile-First is introduced.

 How To Prepare for the Mobile-First Roll Out

-Websites that lose portions of their content when viewed on mobile devices will be penalised under Google’s new Mobile-First index.
+Websites that lose portions of their content when viewed on mobile devices will be penalized under Google’s new Mobile-First index.

-Even if you have a responsive design, you still want to make certain all your content and navigation looks good on all devices – from desktop, to tablet, to smartphone.
-You might find that heading sizes, menus and so forth get scrambled when viewed on a smaller screen and adjustments will need to be made to correct these idiosyncrasies for a better user experience.
+Even if you have a responsive design, you still want to make certain all your content and navigation look good on all devices – from desktops to tablets, to a smartphone.
+You might find that heading sizes, menus, and so forth get scrambled when viewed on a smaller screen and adjustments will need to be made to correct these idiosyncrasies for a better user experience.